How to find the motivation to exercise (and do other stuff that requires effort)

 Recent neuroscience research has revealed that dopamine isn’t primarily about reward – it’s about motivation and craving.
 A key experiment demonstrated this using two rats: one normal and one with depleted dopamine.
 Both rats could enjoy food and pleasures, but when effort was required (even just moving one rat-length to get food), only the rat with dopamine would make the effort.

 This finding shows that dopamine drives us to pursue rewards rather than creating the pleasure itself.
-Humans with low dopamine can still experience pleasure (like eating or watching TV) but struggle to find motivation to, exercise, pursue goals, or create things.
+Humans with low dopamine can still experience pleasure (like eating or watching TV), but struggle to find motivation to exercise, pursue goals, or create things.

-The reason so few people nowadays can produce normal dopamine surges that lift their baseline is because of their low tolerance for pain.
+The reason so few people nowadays can produce regular dopamine surges that lift their baseline is because of their low tolerance for pain.
 Life is too easy with our modern conveniences.
 The familiar saying is true:

 We are HERE